Fight Corruption!

 + Non-partisan primaries to elect normal folks, not extremists

-If we have near consensus from the population, why won’t Congress act?
+We have near consensus on term limits from voters, why won’t Congress act?

 Step 2